Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Feature Scaling

 \section{Feature Scaling}

-In Section \ref{sec:4_3}, regularization using soft labels has an effect of scaling down of features.
+In Section~\ref{sec:4_3}, we show that regularization using soft labels has an effect of scaling down of features.
 Here, we examine the possibility of manual feature scaling for calibration after training without regularization.
-In \figureautorefname~\ref{fig:14}, we show the accuracy and calibration performance of ResNet50 and Swin-T on the ImageNet validation set, before and after manually scaling features across various models and weights. $T=1$ represents the use of original features.
+In Fig.~\ref{fig:14}, we show the accuracy and calibration performance of ResNet50, Swin-T, MobileNetV2, and ConvNeXt-T on the ImageNet validation set, before and after manually scaling features across various models and weights. $S=1$ (where $S$ indicates the scaling factor) represents the use of original features.
 It can be observed that manual feature scaling does not affect classification accuracy but can improve calibration due to its similarity to temperature scaling.